MEETING

 Meeting objective

-‘What is the meeeting’s objective?’
+‘What is the meeting’s objective?’
 This should be the first question you ask when a corporate event is requested.
 By gaining a deep understanding of the deliverables that key stakeholders are hoping to achieve, it’ll allow you to plan more effectively and communicate your ideas in a language your bosses will understand.
 Once you have figure out whether the event’s aim is, for example, to build brand awareness, communicate business strategy, reward and motivate, or launch a new product or service, you can then set goals, put the right metrics in place to track results, and determine who the attendees will be, along with their expectations.

 When you have well-defined goals and objectives for your meeting, planning, promoting, and sticking to your budget all become much easier.